rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 ## OpenAPI Specification File

-You can view the full details of this API in the OpenAPI Specification file available here:
+You can view the full details of this API's in the OpenAPI Specification file available here:
 <a href="v1/openapi.yaml">Open API specification file for the Awards API</a>
+<a href="v1/awardsdelete_openapi.yaml">Open API specification file for the Awards Delete API</a>

 <p><small><a href="#">Back to top</a></small></p>